First steps

 Deploy OPA

-To deploy OPA, you create an OpaCluster resource in Kubernetes and the operator will create the OPA instance.
+To deploy OPA, you create an OpaCluster resource in Kubernetes and the operator creates the OPA Stacklet.

 Create a file called opa.yaml